gmaslak/CYS-repository/README.md

 ## License

-Project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+Project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <br/><br/>
 ## Opis projektu (PL)